gtherin/bulkhours/README.md

 ##### evaluation methods

-You need to login to be properly evealuated:
+You need to login to be properly be evaluated:
 ```python:
 bulkhours.init_env(login="john.d", pass_code="PASS_COURSE", env="econometrics") # econometrics or hpcgpu
 ```